London Knights capture third Memorial Cup title | Globalnews.ca

 Gavin McKenna — the projected top choice in next year’s NHL draft — replied for Medicine Hat, which defeated the Knights 3-1 in round robin play to qualify directly for the final and earn four days off.

-Harrison Meneghin stopped 20 shots for the Western Hockey League champions at Colisée Financière Sun Life.
+Harrison Meneghin stopped 20 shots for the Western Hockey League champions.
 A WHL team hasn’t won the Memorial Cup since the Edmonton Oil Kings in 2014.

+“They cared, they tried,” Tigers head coach Willie Desjardins said.
+“Coming in, we only have one problem, that’s London’s a really good hockey team.
+It wasn’t that we didn’t want it, wasn’t that we didn’t try.
+They’re just a good team.”

+The Knights went 55-11-2 in the regular season and lost only once in the playoffs.
+The Tigers, meanwhile, lost twice in the post-season after a 47-17-4 campaign.

 London poured it on with three goals in the second period Sunday to take a commanding lead.